sorki/account-rush/README.rst

  - at least 8 characters
  - maximum 10 characters
- - has to pass modulo 11 check (weighted sum has to be divisable by 11)
+ - has to pass modulo 11 check (weighted sum has to be divisible by 11)

 Source: http://www.cnb.cz/cs/platebni_styk/pravni_predpisy/download/vyhl_62_2004_p1.pdf